LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 ``string[] Split(char`` **separator** ``)``
     Returns an array of substrings from *this* string.
 They are the pieces left after chopping out the separator character from the string.
+    A piece may be the empty string.
     Example:

     ..  code-block:: none